GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 """""""""""""""""

 This module will detect elements which are close enough (there's a user defined threshold) but which are not in front of each other (another threshold can be defined).
+`Close enough` can be defined in terms or proximity of the nodes and faces of the elements.
+The angle between two faces can also be precribed.
 This module can be a bit time consuming.

 .. command-output:: python mesh_doctor.py non_conformal --help